panda-thompson/cosmos-sdk/client/v2/README.md

 `autocli` uses a keyring for key name resolving names and signing transactions.

 :::tip
-AutoCLI provides a better UX than normal cli as it allows to resolve key names directly from the keyring in all transactions and commands.
+AutoCLI provides a better UX than normal CLI as it allows to resolve key names directly from the keyring in all transactions and commands.

 ```sh
 <appd> q bank balances alice